Alston, Cumbria: Nent Force level

 During the area's peak of prosperity in 1776 John Smeaton began construction of an underground drain (the "Nent Force Level") to de-water the mines of the Nent Valley and assist with the transport of extracted materials as well as to locate new mineral seams.
 The canal took 66 years to construct at a cost of £80,000, and became known as "Smeaton's Folly".
 In the 1830s mine manager and engineer said that it could be visited "in boats 30 feet in length, which are propelled in four feet of water by means of sticks projecting from the sides of the level; and thus may be enjoyed the singular novelty of sailing a few miles underground".
 It was intended to be 9 feet square but in the softer terrain was extended to 9'×16', dead level for 3+3/4 mi to allow boat use, with a rise of 35 fathoms (210 ft at Lovelady Shield and then driven into the Nenthead ground.
 The amount of ore found was disappointing, though not insignificant.

 Access to the Nent Force Level is currently extremely difficult although efforts have been made to develop a heritage centre to make this extraordinary piece of engineering accessible to the public.

 Samuel King's School

 As well as having a primary school, the town is host to England's smallest secondary school (an 11–16 comprehensive), Samuel King's School.
 Samuel King's serves the local communities such as Nenthead and Garrigill.
 Alston Moor has a second small primary school at Nenthead.

-Alston in the media
+Media

+Local TV coverage is provided by BBC North East and Cumbria and ITV Tyne Tees.
+Television signals are received from the local relay transmitter which is transmitted via the Pontop Pike transmitter, it is situated north east of the town.
+Local radio stations are BBC Radio Cumbria, Greatest Hits Radio Cumbria & South West Scotland, and community based station Eden FM Radio which broadcast from its studios in Penrith.
+The town's local newspapers are Cumberland and Westmorland Herald and The Westmorland Gazette.

+Other Media

 Filming locations

-Front Street and the Market Cross of the town were used as filming locations in an adaptation of Jane Eyre.
-The town was also adapted to resemble a seaside village where Oliver is born for the ITV TV mini series Oliver Twist.
+Front Street and the Market Cross of the town were used as filming locations in a 1997 adaptation of Jane Eyre.
+The town was also adapted to resemble a seaside village where Oliver is born for the 1999 ITV mini series Oliver Twist.